DevSkillsHQ/transaction-management-backend-level-1/README.md

 Hi there! 👋

-This is **not** your typical interview test where you spend your personal time and don't get anything back.
+**Spoiler alert! 🚨** This is **not** your typical interview test where you spend your personal time and don't get anything back.

-Regardless of how your interivew process goes, you'll get the following two things:
+Regardless of how your interview process goes, you'll get the following two things:
-- This project that makes a great contribution to your dev portfolio.
+- A great contribution to your dev portfolio by completing this assignment.
 - Feedback on how well you did.
 The hiring team will use a calibrated evaluation rubric to assess your work, so they can share parts of it with you.

+### **Please carefully read this README** before you start writing any code! ⚠️

+Otherwise, you'll likely end up wasting your time by building something that won't be evaluated anyway.

+## How much time you'll need

+Try not to spend more than **three hours**.
+Document everything that you haven't managed to complete.

+## Last hint before starting

+If you get stuck with something (e.g., tests don't pass in the pipeline, etc.), please describe your problem in a new GitHub issue on this repository.
+A human will help you. 🤚

+## Finally, what you're going to build

-In this interview assignment, your task is to build a backend service that implements a predefined API spec.
+Your task is to build a backend service that implements a predefined API spec.

 The API defines a set of operations for creating and reading account transactions.

-See the [API spec](api-specification.yml) to get the idea of how the service should work.
+See the [API spec](api-specification.yml) to get the idea of how the service should function.

 ## What's included 🗂
 We've added the [Account Management API](api-specification.yml) specification defined in the Open API format and [Cypress](https://www.cypress.io/) test suites to validate the Backend.